Azure/Azure-Verified-Modules/docs/content/specs/shared/team-definitions.md

 - Assisting the Module Owners with their responsibilities

-Module Contributors **MUST** be in a separate GitHub Team in the `Azure` organization, that the Module Owners manage and are maintainers of.
+Module Contributors **MUST** be in a separate [GitHub Team in the `Azure` organization](https://github.com/orgs/Azure/teams/), that the Module Owners manage and are maintainers of.

 ## Product Groups

-TBC
+The Azure Bicep & Terraform Product Groups are responsible for:

+- Backup/Additional support for orphaned modules to the AVM Core Team
+- Providing inputs and feedback on AVM
+- Taking on feedback and feature requests on their products, Bicep & Terraform, from AVM usage

+{{< hint type=note >}}

+We are investigating working with all Azure Product Groups as a future investment area that they take on ownership, or contribute to, the AVM modules for their service/product.

+{{< /hint >}}

 ## RACI